SHTOOLS/SHTOOLS/src/fdoc/shexpandlsq.md

 :   The value of the function at the coordinates (`lat`, `lon`).

 `lat` : input, real(dp), dimension (`nmax`)
-:   The latitude in DEGREES corresponding to the value in `d`.
+:   The latitude in degrees corresponding to the value in `d`.

 `lon` : input, real(dp), dimension (`nmax`)
-:   The longitude in DEGREES corresponding to the value in `d`.
+:   The longitude in degrees corresponding to the value in `d`.

 `nmax` : input, integer(int32)
 :   The number of data points.